bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/a/AreaID_1LX3rTqy19RRHx3VNZyWTI/Documentation.md

-Indication of the single, specific MappedUnit in the same Mapped Zone
+Indication of the single, specific MappedUnit in the same Mapped Zone.